American Atheists: Billboards

 The American Atheists organization is known for its controversial antireligious billboards, intended by the organization to draw out closeted atheists within religious groups.
 A billboard on the Brooklyn-Queens Expressway displaying the Hebrew Tetragrammaton erected after the celebration of the Jewish holy day of Purim caused outrage from many Jews.
 The same billboard was rejected by a landowner in an Orthodox Jewish neighborhood, which drew a reaction from American Atheists' president David Silverman, who stated that this was a case of religious bigotry.

 A satirical billboard depicting the Nativity during the Christmas season was also erected in 2010, causing a reaction from many American Christians, including the construction of a counter-billboard by the Catholic League.
 A billboard in Paterson, New Jersey, with the name of Allah in Arabic and the words "You know it's a myth and you have a choice" drew criticism from local Muslims who "felt it was disrespectful and insulting but they agreed that the American Atheists have the right to put up their billboards where they want."

 AtheistTV

-On July 29, 2014, at a New York launch party, the group revealed an Internet television channel on the Roku streaming media platform, showing a 24-hour live stream of programming alongside an on-demand service.
+On July 29, 2014, at a New York launch party, the group revealed an Internet television channel called AtheistTV on the Roku streaming media platform, showing a 24-hour live stream of programming alongside an on-demand service.
 The President of American Atheists, David Silverman, explained that the new channel would "...provide a breadth of content, from science to politics to comedy, all centered around our common freedom from religion."
 AtheistTV became only the second atheist channel on Roku, but it was the first atheist channel with both live and on-demand video content.
 Roku hosts over 400 religious channels.